Skip to content

 Strategy is simply resource allocation.
 When you strip away all the noise, that’s what it comes down to.
 Strategy means making clear cut choices about how to compete.

 Jack Welch - CEO of General Electric from 1981 to 2001.
-Heralded by many as the greatest leader of his era
+Named “Manager of the Century” by Fortune magazine

 The essence of strategy is choosing what not to do.
 Strategy is about making choices, trade-offs; it’s about deliberately choosing to be different.